chinma-yyy/Bash-Scritping/basic/String.md

 ### Length of Matching Substring at Beginning of String

 - **`expr match "$string" '$substring'`**
+	- So here there is no `()` in the substring so it gives you the number of letters matched.
 - **`expr "$string" : '$substring'`**

   ```bash